 We work with our suppliers on an exclusive basis from time to time to jointly develop innovative materials, such as wrinkle-free and water-proof fabrics, which provide functionality that matches the travel and leisure purposes of our apparel.
-In addition, we work closely with our distributors, managers of major retail outlets and department store chains, especially during our biannual sales fairs and product preview conferences, to receive feedback and market intelligence about local style trends and consumer preferences.
+In addition, we work closely with our distributors and managers of major retail outlets, especially during our biannual sales fairs and product preview conferences, to receive feedback and market intelligence about local style trends and consumer preferences.
 Such information helps us to tailor our designs to be more suitable for specific markets.
 We introduce new design elements into our product lines in each new season.
-In each of 2009, 2010 and 2011, we introduced over 1,000 new designs to the market.
+In each of 2010, 2011 and 2012, we introduced over 1,000 new designs to the market.